Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This is a result of outdated Runtimes.
 Instructions for updating are included in [Requirements](https://uraniumfever.net/docs/requirements).

 - **Failed and Slow Nexus Downloads - Why are my downloads slow or failing?**
-  - Make sure your Nexus account is connected to Wabbajack.
-Open Wabbajack settings to link your Nexus account.
+  - Relog into your Nexus account in the Wabbajack settings.

 - **Fallout 3 - Is Fallout 3 absolutely required to play Uranium Fever?**
   - Yes.
 There is no way to play Uranium Fever without owning Fallout 3 and the associated DLCs.